dy/piezo/docs/r&d.md

     - wrapping in parens can change the meaning or scope of `^^`.
       ~+ not really: it's visible that it breaks recent scope.
     + it seems going to live longer than `value.`
+    + gives nice feeling of direction in language, meaning visually "get out of this scope"
+      + that supports piper `|>`
   2. `>>` for continue, `^` for break.
   3. `.` for break or return, acting within the block; `^` for continue.
     - break can be used without stack argument, `.` by itself doesn't do much sense although possible